 This procedure is used by the NF to obtain UE communication analytics, which is calculated by the NWDAF based on the information collected from the AMF, SMF, UPF, and/or AF.
-If the NF is an AF which is untrusted, the AF will request analytics via the NEF as described in clause 5.2.3.2.
+If the NF is an AF which is untrusted, the AF will obtain analytics via the NEF as described in clause 5.2.2.2 and clause 5.2.3.2.

 Figure 5.7.7-1: Procedure for UE Communication analytics